All children need fun and outdoor games at some point and time.

 Yard twister is simple, yet fun to play and helps get the family all tangled up.
 You can make your twister as small or huge as you want.

 Since you have the freedom of playing outdoors, all you need to do is spray paint the circles directly onto the grass.
+We recommend using spray chalk that will not damage the lawn.

 The good news is that you can keep playing until the next time you mow.
 This is a great game for kid’s birthday parties, play dates, and family activities in general.